Court Operations During the Pandemic

 Expiration dates and deadlines extended

-- If a restraining order, injunction, or similar order was issued before March 17, 2020, after a hearing where the defendant appeared and had a chance to be heard, or failed to appear, that order remains in effect until the matter is rescheduled and heard, unless otherwise ordered by the court.
+- Expiring injunctions and similar orders.
+If a restraining order, injunction, or similar order was issued before March 17, 2020, after a hearing where the defendant appeared and had a chance to be heard, or failed to appear, that order remains in effect until the matter is rescheduled and heard, unless otherwise ordered by the court.
+Trial Court departments are beginning to reschedule and hear these matters and, whenever practicable, conducting the proceedings virtually.

-Electronic signatures and service of documents; video depositions
+Electronic signatures and service of documents; remote depositions

 - In cases governed by Rule 5(b) of the Mass.
 Rules of Civil Procedure and Mass.
 Rules of Domestic Relations Procedure, documents may be served by email upon an attorney of record, or upon a self-represented party if the self-represented party consents in writing.
 Supreme Judicial Court Order concerning email service in cases under Rule 5(b) of Mass.
 Rules of Civil Procedure; Probate and Family Court Standing Order 4-20: Order concerning email service in cases under Rule 5 (b) of the Massachusetts Rules of Domestic Relations Procedure